Vegan tofu wrap

-This tofu wrap is easy to make, healthy and great for a quick lunch or dinner.
+This crispy tofu wrap is easy to make, healthy and great for a quick lunch or dinner.
 Mix and match with your favorite vegetables and put it on a wrap with crispy seasoned and pan fried or air fried tofu strips.

-- quick and easy recipe
+- Quick and easy recipe that’s great for lunch.

 The beauty of this vegan wrap is you can fill it with your favorite fresh veggies.